lucaslav05/1800_202330_BBY18/README.md

 <<<<<<< HEAD

 =======
 * Hi, my name is Olivia!
 I am excited to see what we will create in this project!
+Yay!
 * Hi, my name is Lucas!
 I am nervous but also excited for this project
 * Hi, my name is Dongharn Yi!
 Lets do this!
 * ...